codeforever200/react-typescript/README.md

 UPDATE_TASK - It will update selected task in selected list and update the lists in local storage

-notificationReducers.ts - It has one case, SET_NOTIFICATION and this one will set/update
+<b>notificationReducers.ts </b>- It has one case, SET_NOTIFICATION and this one will set/update
  the message and the type of the notification state.

 <b>APP - </b>